prs-eth/Marigold/CONTRIBUTING.md

 5. **Attribution:** Credit third-party code in your PR if used.

-Feel free to reach out for questions or assistance.
+Please, feel free to reach out for questions or assistance.
 Your contributions are valued, and we're excited to work together to enhance this project!